StizziAlexi/BATAK_porject_ESEO_2023/README.txt

-# BATAK_porject_ESEO_2023
+Projet_BATAK_ESEO_2023

-* C'est un projet étudiant d'une durée de 5 mois.
+* Il s'agit d'un projet étudiant d'une durée de 5 mois.
 * Nous utilisons un STM32F103.
-* Notre objectif est de créer un BATAK (test de réflexes utilisé chez les pilotes et les gardiens de but notamment).
+* Notre objectif est de créer un BATAK (test de réflexes utilisé notamment par les pilotes et les gardiens de but).
-* Ne prenez pas ces codes pour vos projets, merci.
+* Merci de ne pas utiliser ce code pour vos propres projets.

 * This is a student project lasting for at least 5 months.
 * We use an STM32F103.
-* Our objective is to create a BATAK (reflex test machine for drivers and goalkeepers, for example).
+* Our goal is to create a BATAK (reflex test machine used by drivers and goalkeepers, for example).
-* Do not use this code for your project, thanks.
+* Do not use this code for your projects, thanks.

-Finished!
+Terminé !
+Finish !

+* Nous avons créé un BATAK.
+* Cependant, un problème persiste avec le bargraphe : le driver doit être remplacé par un registre à décalage.

+* We have created the BATAK.
+* However, there is an issue with the bargraph; the current driver needs to be replaced by a shift register.